 Once this diaphragmatic breath is achieved, the next step is to create as much tension in the abdomen as possible.
 Breathing in this way allows athletes to express strength and protect themselves by amplifying intra-abdominal pressure (IAP).
 IAP is the pressure rating within the abdominal cavity.
 Using diaphragmatic breathing contracts the diaphragm creating a vacuum effect that pulls air into the lungs causing an increase of IAP.
 Higher amounts of IAP provide increased stability throughout the trunk, which in turn stiffens the spine.

-Professor of Spine Biomechanics and researcher Dr. Stuart McGill calls this
+Professor of Spine Biomechanics and researcher Dr. Stuart McGill calls this super-stiffness.

 Step 2: BRACE and create as much tension as possible

 In the 2B system, the second B stands for “BRACE”.